MuhammadOrabi/ruby-elasticsearch-go/README.md

 ## Load data

-`For testing elasticsearch, I prepaired a sql dumb with 50000 record and also there is a seeder that do the same but it takes almost 10 minutes.`
+`For testing elasticsearch, I prepaired a sql dumb with 50000 record and also there is a seeder that do the same but it takes about 10 minutes.`

 ### SQL Dumb
     - ./load-data.sh